-The Pfizer vaccine is the primary vaccine being used in New Zealand for booster doses, regardless of what vaccine was used for earlier doses.
+The Pfizer vaccine is the preferred vaccine being used in New Zealand for booster doses, even if you had a different COVID-19 vaccine for earlier doses.

-If you were vaccinated overseas, you can get a Pfizer booster 6 months after you received your most recent vaccine.
+If you were vaccinated overseas, you can get a Pfizer booster 4 months after you completed your primary course.
 The Pfizer vaccine is the recommended booster dose regardless of what vaccine was used for earlier doses.

 Severely immunocompromised people

-The booster is different to the third primary dose recommended for severely immunocompromised people.
-People eligible for a third primary dose can access a booster fourth dose 6 months after receiving their third primary dose.
+People eligible for a third primary dose can currently access a booster fourth dose 4 months after receiving their third primary dose.